EricMFink/PRcasebook/_pages/Preface.md

 [NOTE1]

-Roscoe Pound, What is a Profession - the Rise of the Legal Profession in Antiquity, 19 Notre Dame L. Rev. 203 (1944).
+Roscoe Pound, What is a Profession—the Rise of the Legal Profession in Antiquity, 19 Notre Dame L. Rev. 203 (1944).

 [NOTE2]

 Grant Gilmore, The Ages of American Law 110 (1977).

 [NOTE3]